 2019-2021 (Post-covid): New mobile-native content formats like livestream and short videos become a main way of consuming content.

 Looking at the evolution of news media in China, the key development in recent years is the shift towards mobile and digital channels.
-This shift is by no means a coincidence, it is an outcome of rising social media popularity and growing number of mobile users.
+This shift is by no means a coincidence, it is an outcome of rising social media popularity and technological advance.
 We will tap into this trend in the following section.